epigone707/epigone707.github.io/about.md

 title: About Me
 permalink: /about/
 ---
-I'm Yanfu and I'm currently pursuing a master's degree in Computer Science at the University of Michigan.
-I have two bachelor's degrees: an ECE degree from Shanghai Jiaotong University and a CS degree from the University of Michigan...
+I'm Yanfu and I'm currently pursuing a master's degree in Computer Science at [Umich](https://en.wikipedia.org/wiki/University_of_Michigan).
+I also have two bachelor's degrees: an ECE degree from [SJTU](https://en.wikipedia.org/wiki/Shanghai_Jiao_Tong_University) and a CS degree from Umich...

-Wait this is really boring why am I saying this here?
+Alright, that is boring.

-Alright, I'm Yanfu and I'm currently a Solo Rank Diamond 1 player in League of Legends.
-I play games (especially PVP games), read manga(especially Japan and Korea), write novels(never established cuz they're all shit) and watch anime(OC Japan).
+I'm Yanfu and I'm currently a Solo Rank Diamond 1 player in League of Legends.
+I play games (especially PVP games like CSGO, Valorant), read manga (especially Japan and Korea), write novels (never published cuz they're all shit) and watch anime (of course Japanese animes.
+Chinese animes are 99% similar to my novels).

-Links:
+> "If you want to be happy, be."
+> --<cite> Leo Tolstoy </cite>

+Have fun!
+Enjoy the short life of our human beings!
+Woooooo!

+Some links about me:
 + [LinkedIn](https://www.linkedin.com/in/yanfu-guo/)
 + [Github](https://github.com/epigone707)
 + [Bilibili](https://space.bilibili.com/38966726)